harris221212/My-Programs/readme.md

 or
 `python3 log.py -s SearchTerm yymm`

 Program will automatically add results to yesterday if run before 1300.
+If you make a mistake, just re-run the program and it will overwrite the current days data.

 ## mdToGroff.py